 - Feeling restless or bored all the time

-- Feeling like you can't focus on anything
+- Feeling like you can't focus on anything, despite having challenging tasks

-- Repeating tasks or activities over and over again
+- Repeating tasks or activities over and over again, but still having feelings of boreout

-The management team in a company must be very conscious of the fact that boreout can turn into a very serious issue with employees who continue to work from home.
+The management team in a company must be very conscious of the fact that boreout can turn into a very serious issue with employees who continue to work from home and have little intellectual stimulation.

 A major challenge could be finding the right balance between workload and motivational factors that can keep an employee working from a remote location focused on the work.